-Community Response Program: This voluntary in-home parent education program provides families some extra help caring for their children.
-The program’s goal is to connect families to services and support within the community.
+- The voluntary in-home parent education program uses the evidence-based Nurturing Parenting program and provides families with extra help in caring for their children by linking them to services and support within the community.

 Community Industries Corporation offers services to enhance opportunities for people with disabilities to participate in community life as valued workers, neighbors and family members.